aceace001/SE-Spring2022/README.md

 Features: In this sprint, users can create posts, list posts, update posts and delete posts.
 How To Run: go run main.go (more details please check sprint2_backend.mov in backend/sprint3 folder.)

+Contributor: Yuhan Jin\
+Features:\
+1.Modify the function of sprint2, follow the GIN framework in sprint1\
+2.add the function of post in sprint3,Realize the user's dynamic update function (CURD)\
+3.add Friends list viewing , adding new friend functions (only part of the code has been completed)
 # Sprint 2 Backend
 Contributor: Yuhan Jin\
 Framework: Gin\